52 Weeks of Sewing

 Sew Something With A Pocket

-I sewed up the free magnolia dress pattern through Stitch Upon a Time that I later blogged about along with a dress I sewed two weeks later.
+I sewed up the magnolia dress pattern through Stitch Upon a Time that I later blogged about along with a dress I sewed two weeks later.
 The magic school bus panel was purchased through Whimsy Baby Custom fabrics and the vehicles were from Elevated Fashion Fabrics.

 Week 18 – April 30th to May 6th